mdhavale-epa/adminer-pcf/README.md

 Adminer is a PHP web front end for mysql databases.
 You can push this directory to PCF to perform a database import from within PCF itself.

 Here’s the process for using adminer:
-1)	Replace adminer.sql with your msql dump.
+1)	Replace adminer.sql with your mysql dump.
 Note:  LOCK TABLE and UNLOCK TABLE commands won’t work, so you’ll need to strip those out of your dump.
 You can remove those like so:

 ```
 sed -i 's/^LOCK\ TABLES/\-\-\ LOCK\ TABLES/g' adminer.sql